apple/swift-migration-guide/Guide.docc/CommonProblems.md

 Incorporating will be easiest if the conformance is only used internally by `Island`.

-> Link to "conformance proxy" code examples

-> Examples of diagnostics produced by the Swift 5.10 compiler for these issues include:
->
-> `Actor-isolated instance method '_' cannot be used to satisfy nonisolated protocol requirement`
->
-> `Main actor-isolated instance method '_' cannot be used to satisfy nonisolated protocol requirement`
->
-> `main actor-isolated property '_' cannot be used to satisfy nonisolated protocol requirement`
->
-> `actor-isolated property '_' cannot be used to satisfy nonisolated protocol requirement`
->
-> `main actor-isolated static property '_' cannot be used to satisfy nonisolated protocol requirement`
->
-> `main actor-isolated static method '_' cannot be used to satisfy nonisolated protocol requirement`

 ## Crossing Isolation Boundaries

 Any value that needs to move from one isolation domain to another